 Requiring them to educate their patients on patient portals and similar tools will reduce their available time for patient care, thereby reducing the quality, the exact opposite of the effect intended by the shift to EHRs.
-The ACC opposes the program requirements that hold physicians accountable for actions beyond their control, such as patient portal usage by patients.
-Alternatively, this energy could be redirected to focus on improved patient compliance and accountability documentation which holds patients accountable for dietary and lifestyle choices that negatively impact health outcomes, instead of penalizing physicians not be held accountable for the actions of others, but patients should not be forced to use technology to access their medical information if they are uncomfortable with it simply because the government thinks they ought to access the information this way.
+The ACC opposes the program requirements that hold physicians accountable for actions beyond their control, such as interest in signing up for the patient portal by patients.
+Alternatively, this energy could be redirected to focus on improved patient compliance and accountability documentation which holds patients accountable for dietary and lifestyle choices that negatively impact health outcomes, instead of penalizing physicians for factors that they cannot control despite patient counseling.
+Not only should physicians not be held accountable for the actions of others, but patients should not be forced to use technology to access their medical information if they are uncomfortable with it simply because the government thinks they ought to access the information this way.
 The College urges CMS to reduce the threshold for this objective from 80 percent back to 50 percent.
-CMS and ONC must also recognize the costs - financial and otherwise - to physicians and hospitals as they adopt and implement EHRs when crafting the programs requirements.
+In order to engage a broader audience, the ACC would suggest that CMS expand the opportunities to engage beyond the patient portal and view/download/transmit construct provided; leverage ONC's privacy toolkit to unlock data that was previously difficult to obtain due to unnavigable privacy laws and guidelines; and increase the usability of patient engagement tools.
+CMS must also recognize the costs - financial and otherwise - to physicians and hospitals as they adopt and implement EHRs when crafting the programs requirements.

 Cardiologists are fully committed to the provision of patient-centered care when it comes to factors which they can control.
 In order to fully participate in making decisions pertaining to their own care, patients must be sufficiently educated regarding their disease or condition and various treatment options.
 For this requirement to improve patient care, the patient-education resources must be relevant to the individual patient and the specialty of the treating physician.
 General educational resources, such as information on the importance of annual flu shots, are less helpful and do little to educate patients regarding their own health.
 It is critical that the materials provided are at appropriate literacy and cultural competency levels for individual patients.
-The ACC urges CMS to work with medical specialty societies such as ACC and educational material vendors to identify materials appropriate for these purposes.
-The

-ACC is firmly committed to the provision of such materials to assist communications between patients and physicians.
+The College urges CMS to work with medical specialty societies such as the ACC and educational material vendors to identify materials appropriate for these purposes.
+The ACC is firmly committed to the provision of such materials to assist communications between patients and physicians.

 In 2008, as a result of the ACC's commitment to patient-centered care and response to the lack of accurate, authoritative patient resources related to cardiovascular disease, the College launched CardioSmart.org, a patient-facing website providing educational materials on cardiovascular disease and associated conditions along with relevant therapies and treatment options.
 Cardiovascular specialists are encouraged to direct their patients to these resources, where they can also find mobile apps and online programs to help them live more fully with their condition.
 The CardioSmart.org website incorporates interactive information and tools to better engage patients in understanding their health and working with their cardiac care team.
-It is also the primary dissemination point for ACC's shared decision making tools, which offer evidence-based decision aids to help patients better understand their preferences for care in light of the risks and benefits associated with their care options.
+It is also the primary dissemination point for ACC's shared decision making tools, which offer evidencebased decision aids to help patients better understand their preferences for care in light of the risks and benefits associated with their care options.
 The ACC has also partnered with a number of patient advocacy organizations to expand its reach for content dissemination so that patients throughout the United States have more effective and higher quality conversations with their physicians and participate more actively in their care.